Equities hit record highs as dollar falls on vaccine hopes

 The mayor of Los Angeles, meanwhile, imposed sweeping new economic restrictions on Wednesday and said that “our City is now close to a devastating tipping point.”

+The S&P 500 hit a record high during the session but ended down 2.25 points, or 0.06%, to 3,666.76 after a report that Pfizer Inc PFE.N had slashed the target for the rollout of its COVID-19 vaccine.

-Investors continued to look for signs that a stimulus deal could be reached in the U.S. to boost the economy until vaccines are widely available.
+Investors kept looking for signs that a stimulus deal could be reached in the U.S. Congress to boost the economy until vaccines are widely available.

-The Labor Department said Thursday that initial jobless claims decreased to a seasonally adjusted 712,000 for the week ended Nov.
-28. Economists polled by Reuters had forecast 775,000 applications for the latest week.
+The U.S. Labor Department said initial jobless claims decreased to a seasonally adjusted 712,000 for the week ended Nov.
+28. Economists polled by Reuters had forecast 775,000 applications.

 “Currency investors are taking on more risk following the latest vaccine breakthroughs,” Morgan Stanley said in a note.